5-semesterprojekt/Frontend/README.md

 5. <ins>**Squash and merge**</ins> when all requirements are met

 It is **HIGHLY** advisable, that you don't branch off secondary branches.
 Only branch off `main`.
+After merge the app is automatically published to Netlify.

 <br>